When it comes to earning a college degree, the greatest obstacle can be funding.

 Judge Sam Bell's life was devoted to the idea of justice through law.
 Although foremost always in his thoughts were his wife and family, Judge Bell unceasingly pursued the bringing of the blessings of equal justice and fair treatment to all of those whose lives were touched by his.
 With the exception of the United States Supreme Court, Judge Bell sat on every level of the state and federal courts by election, appointment, or assignment.
 He maintained a strong appreciation and affection for those with whom he shared the bench, in particular, the gracious and talented members of the federal family.
 He believed they and the many members of the Bar taught him much about the law, and perhaps more importantly, about life itself.

-With these beliefs in mind, the family of Judge Bell establishes The Honorable Sam B. Bell '52 Fund for Advancement of Legal Advocay for the promulgation of meaningful legal advocacy.
+With these beliefs in mind, the family of Judge Bell establishes The Honorable Sam H. Bell '52 Fund for Advancement of Legal Advocacy for the promulgation of meaningful legal advocacy.

 Inherent in this fund's purpose is the never-ending goal of encouraging the achievement of the ideal of justice through the continuing efforts of the members of our legal profession to hone their advocacy skills, not only in the trial setting, but in related areas of the practice of law as well.